-- If UTemp or UW Recruiting determines the department’s temporary staffing needs would be best served by seeking assistance from outside staffing agencies, we will recommend that the client explore the use of temporary staffing agencies to assist in finding the needed talent.
+- If UTemp or UW Recruiting determines the department’s staffing needs would be best served by seeking assistance from outside staffing agencies, we will recommend that the client explore the use of staffing agencies to assist in finding the needed talent.

 The following process outlines the steps for departments seeking staffing assistance from an outside vendor: